 Question 3: Judging Mixed People (26:36)

-How do you judge people of mixed premises?
+Question: How do you judge people of mixed premises?
 Many people are of "mixed" premises.
 How does one develop close and personal friendships or pursue long-term, serious, romantic relationships when many people are not consistently rational or moral?
 How does one judge such people objectively as to their worthiness for friendship or as a potential romantic interest?

-My Answer, In Brief: When judging mixed people, seek a clear understanding of what's black and white in them, then determine whether and what kind of relationship with them will serve your values – if any.
+Answer, In Brief: When judging mixed people, seek a clear understanding of what's black and white in them, then determine whether and what kind of relationship with them will serve your values – if any.

-Tags: Ethics, Judgment, Justice, Relationships, Relationships, Sanction
+Tags: Conflict, Dating, Ethics, Friendship, Judgment, Justice, Philosophy, Relationships, Relationships, Sanction

 Listen or Download